mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Oh yes.

-"Yes. she had been a child slave in Holragi, toiling for hours to keep the iron furnaces hot.
+"Yes. she had been a child slave in Holrag, toiling for hours to keep the iron furnaces hot.
 When she was still just a child, she escaped to Shaki and searched for a place to call home, but could never trust anyone long enough to settle down.
 She came to Ulukoma willingly, not as an addict or criminal, but a warrior looking for a purpose, and somehow she found it in me.
 To be honest, I don't remember how we met.
 Kanosin has a way of erasing your memories.
 But somehow in those grueling days of fighting the addiction, I had come to trust her.
 We became... close.
 Very close...
 But then Lissa came onto the scene, and Set grew impatient with my insistence on a peaceful resolution.
 When Lin and I left this island, I promised Set I would return one day, and I made her swear to me that she would keep our tribe alive.
 But yesterday, when Lin saw Set in the forest, holding you down and taking you away, I knew she had given up."

 "So everything you came back for is gone."